abpio/abp-commercial-docs/en/tutorials/book-store/part-2.md

 ### About this tutorial

 This is the second part of the ASP.NET Core {{UI_Value}} tutorial series.
-See all parts:
+All parts:

 * [Part I: Creating the project and book list page](Part-1.md)
 * **Part II: Creating, updating and deleting books (this tutorial)**